department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-01-patient-safety-notice-usability-testing/conversation-guide.md

 The next line says If you think your life or health is in danger, call 911 or go to the nearest emergency room.

 - What do you think is meant by "life or health is in danger"?
-- Can you share an example of that?
+- Can you share an example of a time when someone’s life or health is in danger?
 - What do you think would happen if you clicked on that link that says, "Call 911"?
 What makes you say that?
 - Do you think this statement and link is valuable?
 What makes you say that?